faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/on_the_existence_of_ghosts.md

+---
+title: "On the existence of ghosts"
+permalink: /on-the-existence-of-ghosts/
+doctype: snippet
+layout: page
+---

 ### Ghosts do not seem to be objective phenomena

 1. Ghosts, if they are real, do not seem to emit or reflect light in the visual spectrum.